jlvalport/XDaysOfX-Challenges/README.md

-# This is a journal for my 100DaysOfX Challenges
+# This is a journal for my challenges in the format of XDaysOfX

 I update the progress of the challenges that I commit to in this repository.